-Once you have learned the fundamentals of how to make money with AdSense, you realize that there is extremely positive earnings potential from AdSense.
+Once you have learned the fundamentals of AdSense, you realize that there is extremely positive earnings potential from AdSense.

 But, if you have tuned into any pages of my site, you realize that I just like to write about what I do.
-Check out my blog Live Your Way and you’ll be able to always see what’s on my mind.
+Check out my blog A Rich Idea and you’ll be able to always see what’s on my mind.
 I am not selling anything.
 I am just one of those people who thinks about what he does and then writes about it.
-As you see on my blog, I often just write about what I think
+As you see on my blog, I often just write about what I think 😉

 AdSense Earnings: Where Are Yours Coming From